Curriculum®, in a nutshell

 do not need to be more complex, but the thought process does.

-order to improve their grade in the unit of study.
+layers in order to improve their grade in the unit of study.

 detailed information, read the text